Moe-99/databricks-flights-delay-lakehouse/docs/architecture.md

 This dataset is used to enrich flight and weather data with airport metadata.

+A filtered subset of airports is used in the pipeline to control data volume and stay within API limits.
+This selection is based on region (Europe), airport type, and availability of IATA codes.

 ## Medallion Architecture

 The pipeline follows the Databricks Medallion architecture, which organizes data into progressively refined layers.